top of page

 OUR MISSION

-We need new, cost effective methods of carbon storage to prevent the worst effects of climate change.
-Cement and concrete are responsible for 8% of global CO₂ emissions — nearly twice that of aviation.
+We need scalable, cost-effective ways to permanently store carbon to prevent the worst impacts of climate change.
+Cement and concrete are responsible for around 8% of global CO₂ emissions - nearly twice that of aviation.

 Anchor 1